Hi! I'm Kate, a linguist and tutor from the UK (MA in Medieval and Modern Languages from St John's College, Oxford).

 Frequently Asked Questions

 You can opt to take your German A Level with any of the major examination boards.
-We offer full A Level courses for AQA, Edexcel and Cambridge International exams.
+Our course is based on the AQA syllabus.

 The German A Level papers cover all four key language skills: reading, writing, speaking and listening.

 There are more than 20 centres around the UK where you can sit your exams.
+You can also opt to take your exams at your own school or college if they are able to facilitate this.
 Contact us to discuss your requirements and find the best centre for you.

 You can start your A Level course in January, April or September but enrolment is possible at any time.
 Once you enrol, your course materials will be sent out to you and you can begin studying at home.
 Examination entries are made by February for the summer exam series in the same year.

-Exam dates vary each year, but generally the German A Level speaking tests are conducted in May and the two written papers are taken in early to mid-June.
-You will need to enter in February to take your exams in the same year.
+Exam dates vary each year, but generally the German A Level speaking tests are conducted in April or May and the two written papers are taken in early to mid-June.
+You will need to enter by February to take your exams in the same year.
 Occasionally, late entries are possible; please contact us to enquire about availability.

 With the number of students opting for Modern Languages at A Level declining every year, German is now a relatively unusual choice, with fewer schools and colleges now offering this option.